MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

   * $signal-name; The name of the event to be handled.
 Each gtk object has its own series of signals.

   * %user-options; Any other user data in whatever type provided as one or more named arguments.
 These arguments are provided to the user handler when an event for the handler is fired.

-    There will always be one named argument `:$widget` which holds the class object on which the signal was registered.
-The name 'widget' is therefore reserved.

-    The named attribute `:$widget` will be deprecated in the future.
-The name will be changed into `:$_widget` to give the user a free hand in user provided named arguments.
-The names starting with '_' will then be reserved to provide special info to the user.
+The names starting with '_' are reserved to provide other info to the user.

-    The following named arguments can be used
+    The following reserved named arguments are available;

-      * `:$_widget`; The instance which registered the signal.
+      * `:$_widget`; The instance which registered the signal

-      * `:$_handler-id`; The handler id which is returned from the registration.
+      * `:$_handler-id`; The handler id which is returned from the registration

 The method returns a handler id which can be used for example to disconnect the callback later.